 Now that you have keywords, it's time to search the databases.
 Have you used the databases before?
 If you don't have recent experience with our library's databases, then I suggest watching this introductory video.

 The next video shows you how to search Academic Search Complete, which is one of the three databases ideal for speech research.
-All three of the databases listed in this section are structured the same way, so the tutorial video applies to all of them.
+All four of the databases listed in this section are structured the same way, so the tutorial video applies to all of them.

 Remember to limit your search results to scholarly (peer-reviewed) journals if your professor has told you to use only those types of sources.